With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Burlington Lakeside Cboc is a mental health treatment center in Chittenden County, VT, located at 128 Lakeside Avenue, Suite 260, 5401 zip code area.
 Burlington Lakeside Cboc provides telemedicine/telehealth and outpatient treatment.
-Burlington Lakeside Cboc offers dialectical behavior therapy, group therapy and trauma therapy to seniors 65 or older, young adults and adults.
-Burlington Lakeside Cboc also supports people with trauma, active duty military and LGBT.
-Additional services at Burlington Lakeside Cboc consist of integrated primary care services, family psychoeducation and suicide prevention services.
+Burlington Lakeside Cboc offers behavior modification, group therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Burlington Lakeside Cboc also supports active duty military, veterans and people with PTSD.
+Additional services at Burlington Lakeside Cboc consist of diet and exercise counseling, intensive case management and integrated primary care services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.